pupilfirst/pupilfirst/docs/users/students.md

 ### Add multiple students at once

 1. Fill in the details of the first student, and click the _Add to List_ button.
-2. This will add the first student to a list that is unsaved, and preserve the _cohort_, _Title_, _Affiliation_, and _Tags_, so that you can add more students to the list.
+2. This will add the first student to a list that is unsaved, and preserve the _Cohort_, _Title_, _Affiliation_, and _Tags_, so that you can add more students to the list.
 3. Once you're okay with the list of students to be added, click the _Save List_ button.
 It'll add everyone you've listed as students in the course, together.

 ## Editing student details